Stability conditions and quantum dilogarithm identities for Dynkin quivers: Simply connectedness of Calabi-Yau case

 First, let $i$ and $j$ be a pair of nonadjacent vertices in $Q$.
 Then $\Hom^\bullet(S_i,S_j)=\Hom^\bullet(S_j,S_i)=0$ and we need to show that $c_i c_j =c_j c_i$ in $\pi_1([\h])$.
 To do so, consider the lifting $L_1$ of $c_i c_j c_i^{-1} c_j^{-1}$ in $\pi_1(\h)$ starting at $\h$.
 Let

 and we have $\h^{ij}=\h^{ji}$ in this case.
 Then $L_1\in\pi_1(\h)$ is the boundary in Figure~\ref{3*3} with clockwise orientation.
-Notice that $\dim\Hom^\bullet(S_j,S_i)\leq1$ by Lemma~\ref{lem:lem}.
+By Lemma~\ref{lem:lem} and \cite[Theorem~8.1]{Q} We know that $\Hom^\bullet(S_j,S_i)$ is concentrated in one degree with dimension at most one.
 By the iterated application of \cite[Proposition~5.2]{Q}, $L_1$ is the sum of $(N-1)^2$ squares, each of which is as in \eqref{eq:45}.
 For instance, Figure~\ref{3*3} is the CY-$4$ case, where the blue (resp. red) edges have direction-$S_i$ (resp. direction-$S_j$) and the hearts are uniquely determined by these edges.
 Using the same argument as in Lemma~\ref{lem:sp}, we see that any such square is trivial in $\pi_1(\h)$.
 Thus $L_1$ is trivial in $\pi_1(\h)$, or equivalently, $c_i c_j =c_j c_i$ in $\pi_1([\h])$ as required.